First Time Employers - Prior to the Hire

 - Payments made on termination – An employee’s final pay may include a variety of components including lump sum and redundancy payments.
 These payments may be taxed and reported differently to your employees usual wages and may include:

 The taxation of termination payments can be found here.
 As the application can be complicated, our office is often involved to assist employers with a review of the taxation of termination payments.

 - Super on termination payments – Employment termination payments and unused leave payments do not typically form part of an employee’s ordinary times earnings meaning that super guarantee is usually not paid on these amounts.

 - Finalise STP data – Once an employee has received their final pay, you will need to update your STP software to notify the program that the employee is no longer working in your business.

 This finalisation process will create a tax ready income statement which the employee can use when preparing their tax return.
 You can complete this finalisation process following the employee’s final pay and do not have to wait until the end of the financial year.

 Fair work has a great section of their website dedicated to the ending of employment.
 This resource provides more specifics on the rules around ending employment, required notice periods, redundancy and final pay.
 The small business Employer Advisory Service can also be used here for free tailored written advice (for businesses with less than 15 employees).
 For larger employers who require specific advice, an employment lawyer may need to be engaged.

 Although we are not employment lawyers, we are able to assist with tax and super-related payroll queries.
 We can put you in touch with the right people for employment contracts, suggest payroll software solutions and ensure your ATO registrations and super obligations are up-to-date.
+BLG Business Advisers are Wollongong Accountants who service all over Australia and are always ready to help you out.
 As always, don’t hesitate to reach out for a chat so that we can assist you in this important area of your business!